kip-hart/SiteSandbox/docs/matlab/binary.md

 While converting from binary to decimal requires a single calculation, converting decimal to binary is a more involved process.
 Follow these steps to convert to binary:

-1. Find the largest power of 2 less than the integer
+1. Find the largest power of 2 less than or equal to the integer
 2. Subtract that power of 2 from the integer
 3. Put a 1 in that power of 2's place
-4. Take the remainder and return to Step 1
+4. If the remainder is greater than 0, return to Step 1 with the remainder

 {% capture notice-text %}
 ### Example: Binary to Decimal Conversion